Richard “Dick” Lozier, 93, died April 10, 2024. He was born January 24, 1931 in Perrysville, Ohio, the

 Private family services will be held with burial at Creston Maple Mound Cemetery.

-in memory of Richard L. Lozier, please visit our floral store.
+To send flowers to the family or plant a tree in memory of Richard L. Lozier, please visit our floral store.